AbhishekSinghDev/cerocode/apps/cero-api/README.md

 ---

 <div align="center">
-Part of the Cero ecosystem
+Part of the CeroCode ecosystem
 </div>